dotnet/designs/accepted/2020/minimum-os-version/minimum-os-version.md

 The OS API Version is part of the target framework, e.g. `net5.0-ios15.0` has an OS API version of `15.0`.
 It affects which framework reference assemblies the app is compiled against.
 It does not affect which OS versions the app can run on (for well behaved platforms where backwards ABI compatibility is preserved), and hence app developers should target the latest OS API version by default.
 There are some exceptions: an app project may target an older OS API version to allow the project to continue to build on older versions of the SDK that do not support the more recent API versions, or a developer may wish to limit the API surface shown in IntelliSense so that it’s easier to avoid newer APIs.
 The latter case could perhaps be better supported in future by IDE experiences such filtering IntelliSense by platform version.

-For libraries that are distributed as NuGets, it is useful to be able to multi-target across multiple API versions.
-This allows NuGets to access features available in newer API versions while continuing to ship updates for consumption by apps and libraries that (for whatever reason) target older API versions.
-By making the OS API version part of the target framework moniker (TFM), we take advantage of all the existing TFM-based mechanisms for multi-targeting builds against multiple versions of the API, selecting multi-targeted builds of a library from NuGets, and validating binary compatibility of references.
+For libraries that are distributed as NuGet packages, it is useful to be able to multi-target across multiple API versions.
+This allows NuGet packages to access features available in newer API versions while continuing to ship updates for consumption by apps and libraries that (for whatever reason) target older API versions.
+By making the OS API version part of the target framework moniker (TFM), we take advantage of all the existing TFM-based mechanisms for multi-targeting builds against multiple versions of the API, selecting multi-targeted builds of a library from NuGet packages, and validating binary compatibility of references.

 The OS API Version is expected to have a clear and obvious mapping to an OS version.
 For example, the API binding for iOS 15.0 would have an API version of 15.0.
-However, small increases in the servicing or revision components of the API version are permitted for revisions to the bindings, for example API version 15.0.1 might be a revised binding for iOS 15.0.
+However, small increases in the last two components of the API version are permitted for revisions to the bindings, for example API version 15.0.1 might be a revised binding for iOS 15.0.

 Per the [.NET 5 TFM spec](https://github.com/dotnet/designs/blob/master/accepted/2020/net5/net5.md), the MSBuild targets will extract this value from the TFM and assign it to the `TargetPlatformVersion` property.